matthewfeickert/Data-Analysis-in-Experimental-Physics/README.md

-# teaching
+# Statistical Data Analysis in Experimental Physics
-Courses Matthew is teaching or designing
+Courses designed by Matthew Feickert and Steve Sekula